Lehmannhen/Bisection-and-Newton-method/README.md

 We can call this new point *x<sub>1</sub>*, if at this point the approximation isn't good enough the method proceeds by checking the tangent line at (*x<sub>1</sub>*, *f(*x<sub>1</sub>*)*).
-This process is repeated until the solution is within a certain approximation tolerance.
+This process is repeated until the approximation is within some tolerance.
 In general, to get *x<sub>n+1</sub>* the algorithm checks the tangent line at (*x<sub>n</sub>*, *f(*x<sub>n</sub>*)*).

 ![Newton img](https://raw.githubusercontent.com/Lehmannhen/Bisection-and-Newton-method/master/images/Newton.jpg)